 We are unable to page your child if your child becomes separated from you.
 For assistance, please locate a staff member with a radio immediately.

 DerpyCon is a family-friendly event and attendees are asked to dress accordingly.
 DerpyCon Staff reserves the right to ask an attendee to change their clothing if their attire (or lack thereof) is deemed inappropriate.

 - Shoes or footwear are required at all times.

 - Rollerblades are prohibited as are Heelys (shoes with wheels inserted), roller skates and stilts for obvious safety concerns.

 There are certain events that are designated for 18+.
-Those who wish to attend must be at least 18 years of age and present photo identification to obtain a wristband at registration or at a DerpyCon Info Desk prior to the event.
-NOTE THAT IF YOUR WRIST BAND APPEARS TO BE TORN OR ALTERED IN ANY WAY, YOU WILL BE DENIED ACCESS TO THE 18+ EVENT & YOU WILL BE REQUIRED TO OBTAIN A NEW WRISTBAND.
-DerpyCon Staff members are not permitted to check ID’s at the door of the 18+ event.
+Those who wish to attend must be at least 18 years of age and present photo identification to obtain a wristband at Registration or at a DerpyCon Info Desk prior to the event.
+Please refer to the hours and location listed to obtain your wristband.
+PLEASE NOTE THAT IF YOUR WRISTBAND APPEARS TO BE TORN OR ALTERED IN ANY WAY, YOU WILL BE DENIED ACCESS TO THE 18+ EVENT & YOU WILL BE REQUIRED TO OBTAIN A NEW WRISTBAND.

 Signs at DerpyCon

 While we understand the appeal of signs as ice-breakers, conversation starters, and costume accessories, the following guidelines must be taken into consideration: